QuantiModo/quantimodo-sdk-javascript/docs/AnalyticsApi.md

 var quantimodo_oauth2 = defaultClient.authentications['quantimodo_oauth2'];
 quantimodo_oauth2.accessToken = 'YOUR ACCESS TOKEN';

-var apiInstance = new QMApi.AnalyticsApi();
+var apiInstance = new Quantimodo.AnalyticsApi();

-var body = new QMApi.VoteDelete(); // VoteDelete | The cause and effect variable names for the predictor vote to be deleted.
+var body = new Quantimodo.VoteDelete(); // VoteDelete | The cause and effect variable names for the predictor vote to be deleted.

 var opts = {
   'userId': 3.4 // Number | User's id